Territories

 Artist: Niamh Clarke (www.niamhclarke.info)

-Territories is a contemporary drawing exhibition exploring memory, landscape, and the subtle pressures of environmental change.
+This exhibition presents moments of recognition, personification and shared human experiences.
 In a year shaped by questions of endurance and trace, Niamh Clarke’s work draws us towards what is submerged or half-seen, where meaning gathers slowly through attention, gesture, and material.
 The exhibition invites viewers to consider what is preserved, what is eroded, and what persists just beneath the surface.

 Territories turns towards what is half-seen and slowly accumulated, the trace, the drift of memory, and the ways landscape can act as a repository for experience.
 Clarke’s work asks us to stay with what is submerged or eroded, and to notice how meaning gathers over time rather than arriving all at once.